ansonhe97/GroveUIDocs/RescreenDocs/ArduPy-NEW.md

 !!!Note
         After commands, you use `-h` flags to see more usage for that command.
 For example, `aip flash -h`

-- To interact with the board:
+- To interact with the board (shell-based file explorer):

 ```sh
 aip shell
 ```

-**Note:** Once entered the shell, you can use `help` for more information.
+**Note:** Once entered the ardupy-mpfshell, you can use `help` for more information and commands.

 - Entering **REPL** mode: